DNAS-bioDataSci/TREDNet_v1.1-colab/README.md

 # TREDNet_v1.1 Setup Instructions

-This project requires a specific Conda environment to be created and activated before running the pipeline.
+!This project requires a specific Conda environment to be created and activated before running the pipeline.
+!Fasta file must be downloaded separately

 ## Step 1.
 Create the Conda Environment
 Make sure you have [Conda](https://docs.conda.io/en/latest/miniconda.html) installed on your system.